CoPE-VideoLM: Leveraging Codec Primitives For Efficient Video Language Modeling: Method

 The residual frame $\delta^{(t)}$ is embedded by a lightweight ResNet-18~\cite{He2015DeepRL} module to extract local features over the same grid size $H_G \times W_G$.
 Similarly to above, a residual transformer $\theta_{\texttt{residual}}$ aggregates and compresses the raw features to a set of $K_\delta$ compressed residual tokens $\delta^{(t)}_{\texttt{tok}} \in \mathbb{R}^{K_\delta \times d}$ as:

-\PAR{Interleaved token stream.} In practice, we set $K_\tau = K_\delta = 4$ and thus, $N=8$ (see Supp. for an ablation study).
-The final visual sequence input to the LLM is an ordered concatenation of I-frame and P-frame tokens:
+\PAR{Interleaved token stream.} In practice, we set $K_\tau = K_\delta = 4$ and thus $N=8$ (see Supp.; performance plateaus beyond $N=8$).
+The final visual sequence $X = [x^{(1)}, \dots, x^{(T)}]$ is formed by interleaving I-frame tokens $X^{(t)}_I$ and P-frame tokens $X^{(t)}_P$ in their natural temporal order, as shown in Eq.~\ref{eq:i_p_frame}.
 The LLM can consume $X^{(t)}_{I}$ and $X^{(t)}_{P}$ alongside textual instructions, without any architectural modifications.
 This approach reduces the redundant data considerably while preserving accurate temporal coverage and enables smooth scalability to long videos by adjusting the I-frame density, P-frame grouping, and token allocation.